-In 2014, our total loans, advances and leases increased by 37.13 percent compared to 2013 mainly due to increase in term loan and lease finance by 56.67 percent.
-In 2014 we focused more on loans to SME sector keeping the quality of portfolio in corporate segment with a special drive on recovery of slow moving and stuck up lone/leases.
+In 2015, our total loans, advances and leases increased by 6.14 percent compared to 2014 mainly due to increase in term loans.
+In 2015 we focused more on acquisition of new quality loan/leases both in SME and corporate segments maintaining the quality of present portfolio with a special drive on recovery of slow moving and stuck up lone/leases.
 Management has always been trying to concentrate on adding quality investments in its portfolio rather than achieving high target of business volume, keeping in mind our previous experiences in our financing activities.